conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 by the community.
 Therefore, the following rule will be adopted:

 * Clang will be supported from 10.0 to the newest version.
-* GCC on the other hand, is widely used for the Linux environment and only version 4.x was left out.
+* GCC, on the other hand, is widely used for the Linux environment and we will generate images from version 5 to the latest.
 * For both compilers we will keep updating all new compiler versions and Conan client version, according to new releases.
 * The multilib support was discarded as we are only interested in producing packages with